 Kutztown University is a place where students thrive.
-They grow academically and personally and when they graduate, they leave here feeling well-prepared to enter the workforce, graduate school, and beyond.
+They grow academically and personally.
+When students graduate, they leave here feeling prepared to enter the workforce, graduate school, and beyond.
 Expand the tabs below to learn why here, we ROAR!

 How to Apply for Admission